alan-stines/knightrider/README.md

 Once you install globals run `npm install && bower install` to download dependencies

-Run `grunt - force` for building and `grunt serve` for preview/livereload.
+Run `grunt -force` for building and `grunt serve` for preview/livereload.

 ## Testing